 Wage And Hour Class Actions

 Ms. Hernandez was co-lead counsel in Rindfleisch et al v.
 Gentiva Health Services Inc., (N.D.
 Ga.), in which nurses and other home health care providers were held to be non-exempt because they were not paid on either a bona fide salaried or fee basis.
-Despite this successful summary judgment ruling in favor of the plaintiffs, the case was decertified.
-Nonetheless, Ms. Hernandez continues to represent close to 150 individuals, who seek their unpaid overtime.
+Despite a successful summary judgment ruling in favor of the plaintiffs, the case was decertified.
+Nonetheless, the parties have reached a resolution in this matter that all parties believe was resolved favorably on behalf of the remaining 150 plaintiffs.

 In Cook v.
-Amedisys Inc., (D. Ct.), a lawsuit challenging similar practices as the Gentiva litigation, Ms. Hernandez represented approximately 2,000 nurses, physical therapists, and occupational therapists pursuing wage and hour claims against Amedisys; the case settled recently for $8 million.
+Amedisys Inc., (D. Ct.), a lawsuit challenging similar practices as the Gentiva litigation, Ms. Hernandez, as co-lead class counsel, represented approximately 2,000 nurses, physical therapists, and occupational therapists pursuing wage and hour claims against Amedisys; the case settled recently for $8 million.

 In 2012, Ms. Hernandez was selected by Super Lawyers as a North Carolina “Rising Star” in Employment and Labor Law.
 She was also recognized for excellence, as one of North Carolina’s “Outstanding Young Lawyers in Employment and Labor Law” by Charlotte Magazine.